BastianBlokland/enum-generator-dotnet/src/EnumGenerator.Cli/readme.md

 # **EnumGenerator** Cli tool.

-Can be used to generate c# / cil enum files from json files.
+Can be used to generate c# / f# / cil enum files from json files.

 ## Installation